Ridhwana/articles/structs.md

 # OpenStruct, Introduced

-Ruby is a class based object oriented language.
-What does this mean?
-Objects have behaviour and may contain data.

 ## A quick recap on a Ruby Class and an object

 What is a Ruby class?

 Ruby allows you to define a class which provides a blueprint for the construction of similar objects.
 Class defines methods (definitions of behaviour) and atttributes (definitions of variables).

-Methods will get incoked in response to a message.
+Methods will get invoked in response to a message.
 The same method name can be defined by many fifferent obbjects and its upto Ruby to find the right method of the correct objects for any sent message.

 A class can be used to repeatedly instantiate, or create, new instances of an object.